A more connected Asia

 Did you know?

-- The Asia Pacific remains by far the largest transport infrastructure market, with investments expected to grow from US$557 billion per year to nearly US$900 billion per year in 20255.
-More than 58.7 million passengers passed through Changi Airport in 2016.
-This is projected to reach 135 million with the completion of Terminal 4 in 2017 and Terminal 5 by the late 2020s6 the airport is served by over 6,500 weekly flights to 280 cities in 60 countries, handling close to 2 million tonnes of cargo annually.
+- The Asia Pacific remains by far the largest transport infrastructure market, with investments expected to grow from US$557 billion per year to nearly US$900 billion per year in 20254.
+More than 62.2 million passengers passed through Changi Airport in 2017.
+With the opening of Jewel Changi Airport and the completion of Changi’s Terminal 1 expansion in 2019, Changi Airport’s total handling capacity will increase to 85 million passengers per annum.